Net Neutrality Repeal Will Get a Senate Vote In the Spring, Democrats Say - Slashdot

 Only on some threads here.

-Re:Evidence that parties matter (Score:4, Interesting)
+Re:Evidence that parties matter (Score:5, Interesting)

 True, this is evidence that parties matter.
 But it's also evidence that opposition parties matter.